pauleveritt/pauleveritt.github.io/src/productive/about.rst

 - Cover web development with PyCharm’s HTML/CSS/JS IDE capabilities

-- This tutorial is *not* a Flask nor SQLAlchemy tutorial...those are only used for visual illustration
+- This tutorial is *not* a Flask tutorial...Flask is only used for visual illustration

 Tutorial Organization
 =====================